Minimize risk, maximize speed — Private equity NDA management with AI

 Ready to better manage NDAs?

 Gone are the days when private fund managers could rely on manual processes and in-house resources to manage NDAs effectively.
-Now, firms that don’t have the right technology and workflows can experience process inefficiencies, high costs, and subpar outcomes.
+Now, firms without the right AI technology and workflows can experience process inefficiencies, high costs, and subpar outcomes.

-Ontra offers cutting-edge AI solutions designed to optimize legal and compliance workflows for the private markets.
-Our contract automation solutions combine AI NDA management software, comprehensive digital playbooks, and deep industry expertise to efficiently support consistent, high-quality NDAs.
+Ontra offers purpose-built, reliable AI solutions designed to optimize legal and compliance workflows for the private markets.
+Our negotiation solutions combine AI NDA management software, comprehensive digital playbooks, and deep industry expertise to efficiently support consistent, high-quality NDAs.

 Request a demo to learn more about our contract automation solutions today.